MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures.md

 To air tap and hold, start with an air tap, but keep your finger down instead of raising it back up again.

 ### The gesture frame
-[!include[cc-microsoft](../includes/cc-microsoft.md)] HoloLens has sensors that can see a few feet to either side of you.
-When you use gestures, you need to keep them inside that frame, or HoloLens won't see them.
+[!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)] has sensors that can see a few feet to either side of you.
+When you use gestures, you need to keep them inside that frame, or [!include[pn-hololens](../includes/pn-hololens.md)] won't see them.
 As you move around, the frame moves with you.
 When your hand is inside the frame, the cursor looks like a ring.
-When HoloLens can't see your hand, the cursor changes to a dot.
+When [!include[pn-hololens](../includes/pn-hololens.md)] can't see your hand, the cursor changes to a dot.

 ### Need a tutorial on gestures?
 For a tutorial on some basic gestures, use the bloom gesture to go to **Start**, and then select **Learn Gestures**.
 If you're having trouble with gestures, see [HoloLens and holograms: FAQ](https://support.microsoft.com/en-us/help/13456/hololens-and-holograms-faq).